-An important question that needs to be asked about behavior before dismissing the person is to take time understand motivation that drives the attention seeking behavior.
-In fact, the question should be asked concerning the underlying issue motivating attention seeking behavior and the real issue beneath the behavior.
-Not all attention seeking behavior is related to a pathology connected to mental illness.
+An important question to ask about behavior before dismissing the person is what is motivating or driving the attention seeking behavior?
+Obviously, not all attention seeking behavior is related to a pathology connected to mental illness, it can simply be that someone is tired, sick, or not well.
 This type of behavior may simply indicate relationship issues, which need to be addressed or social systems functionality in how people relate attached to a particular problem.
 With that said, what also must be considered is that attention seeking behavior is at the core of many mental health disorders and may indicate a need for further diagnosis to be performed by a professional therapist when behavior suggest that the actions of the attentions seeker are beyond the bounds of normal expectations.

-In the field of study about mental disorders this type of behavior is commonly associated with diagnosis’ such as, Borderline Personality, Narcissistic Personality, Munchausen’s Syndrome, and other mental illnesses listed in the DSM IV.
+In the field of study about mental disorders this type of behavior is commonly associated with diagnosis’ such as, Borderline Personality, Narcissistic Personality, Munchhausen’s Syndrome, and other mental illnesses listed in the DSM IV.
 Therefore, there are times when attention seeking behavior is extreme enough to merit further consideration as an indicator of a personality disorder associated with mental illness.

 What can be made of attention seeking behavior and when is it extreme?